cmelnulabs/compi/README.md

 - Support for unary minus and negative literals/identifiers in expressions
 - Basic VHDL code generation with type mapping
 - Parsing and code generation for `while` loops, `break`, and `continue` statements
+- Parsing and code generation for C-style `for` loops, including nested for loops

 ### 🚧 Roadmap